 The screenplay was not finished until rather late in pre-production, well after a production schedule and budget had been created by Howard G. Kazanjian and Richard Marquand had been hired, which was unusual for a film.
 Instead, the production team relied on Lucas' story and rough draft in order to commence work with the art department.
 When it came time to formally write a shooting script, Lucas, Lawrence Kasdan, Marquand and Kazanjian spent two weeks in conference discussing ideas; Kasdan used tape transcripts of these meetings to then construct the script.

 The deleted sandstorm scene involving all the actors was the first scene shot on the first day of shooting.
 This made Mark Hamill the only Star Wars actor to work the first full day of shooting on all three Star Wars movies.

-The primitive warrior tribe at the end of this film was originally supposed to be a tribe of Wookiees.
+The Ewoks were originally supposed to be a tribe of Wookiees.
 In pre-production, though, the decision was made to go to short creatures with short fur rather than very tall creatures with longer fur and, hence, the Ewoks were created (Ewok may very well have been created by rearranging the sounds in the word "Wookiee").

 One of the songs that the Ewoks sing sounds like: "Det luktar flingor här", which is Swedish for "It smells of cereal here."
 (In fact, that line's lyrics are supposedly, "G'noop dock fling oh ah.")
 Another song sounds identical to a song sung in Caveman (1981).